-Previously based on the Ford Ranger, the next-gen BT-50 will be the result of a tie-up between Mazda and Isuzu.
+Previously based on the Ford Ranger, the next-gen BT-50 is the result of a tie-up between Mazda and Isuzu.
 If there is one thing Isuzu knows, it is how to build a truck.

 This is going to be a great benefit for Mazda, whose main business is engineering, building, and selling passenger cars and SUVs (to great success).

-The next-gen Isuzu D-Max that the new BT-50 will share its platform with has been revealed overseas, and is due in the country at some point this year.
+The next-gen Isuzu D-Max that the new BT-50 will share its platform with has been revealed overseas, and is due in the country this year also.

-However, those that wait for the Mazda could benefit, with the Japanese brand continuing its push upmarket – this means it’s likely the next-gen BT-50 will get the Isuzu’s bulletproof mechanicals but offer a more luxurious cabin compared to its cousin.
+However, those that wait for the Mazda could benefit, with the Japanese brand continuing its push upmarket – this means it will be underpinned by Isuzu’s bulletproof mechanicals but offer a more luxurious cabin compared to its cousin.
 Sounds like a winner.